krmanik/Anki-xiehanzi/README.md

 ## Contribution
- Any contribution will be appreciated.
+ How can I contribute to this?
+ You can contribute by submitting issues, code review, new design and screenshots for iOS, AnkiDroid, AnkiDesktop.

 ## Faq?
  #### Did you create writing component?
- No, I have just implemeted existing js library HanziWriter in Anki and Ankidroid.
+ No, I have just implemented existing js library HanziWriter in Anki and AnkiDroid.

  #### Did it work on mobile?
  Yes, It is working.
 But you have to select card template carefully or download [Sample Deck](https://github.com/infinyte7/Anki-maobi/blob/master/HSK%20Anki%20apkg/Write_Chinese.apkg?raw=true). <br>[Read More](https://github.com/infinyte7/Anki-xiehanzi/blob/master/Create%20new%20Deck%20From%20Scratch.md)